--Don't shoot wide open on this, you'll loose a lot of corner sharpness and overall quality.
+Don't shoot wide open on this, you'll loose a lot of corner sharpness and overall quality.
 Unless you're shooting astrophotography.

 -When shooting landscapes keep in mind where your ground or foreground objects are.
 Don't let the lens be too close to the ground while trying to focus on something in the distance, the ground will always look like crap, or rubbish (if you're English).
 Think about it, if you're shooting something 20 feet away, say on a beach, and you have the beach sand right below the camera which is 2 feet away, it will not be sharp or in focus.
 And this lens does not have a beautiful "out of focus" feel to it.
 If you see my photos below you'll notice I try to keep the scene at a relatively consistent focal distance.
 So when I shoot at an f13 the whole scene can be in focus including corner objects.

 -Master post sharpening techniques.
-I have a few posted on my Photography Tips page.
 I always either use the High Pass filter or the Find Edges technique.
 Post processing is absolutely essential in enhancing photographs taken with mid range quality lenses.

 -This lens really seems to like somewhere like an f8 to an f13.
 That seems to be the sweet spot.
 I'll go as high as f16 sometimes, but things start getting weird anywhere above that.

 SAMYANG 14mm f2.8 / ROKINON 14mm f2.8 SAMPLE PHOTOS